ucheokechukwu/chatbot_SQL/README.md

 ## Live Demos

-**Note** that both demos are running on a free Open API account and therefore have limited (i.e. slow) responses of 3 requests per minute.
+**Note** that both demos are running on a free Open API account and therefore have limits of 3 calls per minute and a limit of 200 calls per day.
 Alternatively, you can clone the github repo, install the requiments (please note the versions), provide premium API Keys, and run from their source directories.

 ### StreamLit